-The nursing staff skill mix measure is one of quality indicators in the National Database of Nursing Quality Indicators (NDNQI).
-NDNQI's mission is to support hospitals' quality improvement efforts by providing national comparative data on the proportion of nursing hours provided by each of different nursing staff (RNs, LPNs, & UAPs) by unit type.
+The nursing hours per patient day measure is one of quality indicators in the National Database of Nursing Quality Indicators (NDNQI).
+NDNQI's mission is to support hospitals' quality improvement efforts by providing national comparative data on nurse staffing by unit type, including total nursing hours per patient day and RN hours per patient day.
 Also, NDNQI provides comparative data on nursing-sensitive patient outcomes, such as patient falls and pressure ulcers.
 Currently there are over 1800 participating hospitals in NDNQI.